-Time has come for Apache Pine to help those who want to travel by bike and are looking for a proper touring bike to do so.
+The time has come for Apache Pine to help those who want to travel by bike and are looking for the right touring bike to do so.

 Indeed, all our handmade wooden watches, wood knives and products are made for all those who love the outdoors and intend to experience it to the fullest.
 Our goal is to allow you to do it in a unique way, helping you regardless your level, while respecting Planet Earth and helping others.